 But cranking up the heat isn’t the solution.
 Temperatures that are too warm, on the other hand, make people feel sluggish and therefore less productive.
-To keep employees comfortable – and effective – maintain your office temperature around 77 degrees Fahrenheit.
-Cornell University says workers are twice as productive when working at that temperature vs. 68 degrees Fahrenheit.
+To keep employees not only comfortable, but also effective at work, maintain your office temperature around 77 degrees Fahrenheit.
+Cornell University says workers are twice as productive when working at that temperature versus working in an environment kept around 68 degrees Fahrenheit.

-Mental and physical wellness methods of improving employee productivity, such as helping employees set goals and providing in-office yoga, can make an impact.
-But they don’t outweigh the need for having access to the right tech tools.
+Mental and physical wellness methods of improving employee productivity, such as helping employees set goals and providing activities such as in-office yoga, can make a significant impact.
+However, these perks don’t outweigh the need to have easy access to the right tools and systems at work.

 If today’s employees are going to be productive at their jobs, then they need the right technology that allows them to better manage their time and streamline everyday processes.
 Streamlining processes means tasks get done faster, some even automatically, so workloads are reduced and time is freed up to work on other projects.